Rubus palmeri

-Rubus palmeri is a rare Mexican species of brambles in the rose family.
-It has been found only in the Sierra Madre Occidental in Chihuahua, Durango, Jalisco, Nayarit, and Sonora in western Mexico.
+Rubus palmeri is a rare Mexican species of bramble.

-Rubus palmeri is a reclining perennial with stems up to 4 meters (13.3 feet) long, reclining on walls, rocks, or other vegetation.
-Stems are covered with wool and armed with curved prickles.
-Leaves are pinnately compound with 3 or 5 leaflets.
-Flowers are white.
-Fruits are dark purple.
+It is a reclining perennial plant with stems up to 4 m long, reclining on walls, rocks, or other vegetation.
+The stems are covered with wool and armed with curved prickles.
+The leaves are pinnately compound with 3 or 5 leaflets.
+The flowers are white and the fruits are dark purple.

+The species has been found only in the Sierra Madre Occidental in Chihuahua, Durango, Jalisco, Nayarit, and Sonora in western Mexico.